 - 3. The image localization returns a correct result, but the NNOD returns an incorrect result.
 Based on our previous assumption, NNOD's error will be caused by a false negative instead of a false positive.
 That is, it is incorrect by, Case 1, missing some general objects or, Case 2, missing all general objects.
 In Case 1, the fusion algorithm will take the remaining NNOD identified general objects.
 It will then calculate the distance between these objects identified via NNOD and identified via image localization.
-Since image localization is identifying correctly and NNOD is identifying general objects will be returned for the user to see annotation on the screen.
+Since image localization is identifying correctly and NNOD is identifying general objects partial correctly, the distance will be less than a threshold.
+The correct specific objects will be returned for the user to see annotation on the screen.
 In Case 2, based on the fusion algorithm, the query image will be discarded and the user will not see any annotation on the screen even though image localization returns the correct result.
 However, this is the trade-off we have to make as discussed at the end of Section 3.
 We allows prefer false negatives to false positive. - 4.
 The image localization returns an incorrect result, and the NNOD also returns an incorrect result.
-In this case, it is very unlikely that the two incorrect results will match (In our experiments of hours of testing on ConNect, this never ocurred).
+In this case, it is very unlikely that the two incorrect results will match (In our experiments of hours of testing on ConNect, this never occurred).
 Therefore a empty list of objects will be returned and the user could not see any annotation on the screen.